devleaks/followthegreens/docs/plugin.md

 FtG4D adds the following improvements:

 - Follow the greens _rabbit_ light speed and length automagically adjusted to invite pilots to speed up or slow down taxi ride.
-- Parameters can be adjusted in a preference file.
+- Preferences can be adjusted in a file.
 - Runway light intensity can be adjusted, even turned off while FtG4D is running.
-- Routing algorithm attempt to respect taxiway network constraints (taxiway width, one ways...).
+- Improved routing algorithm attempt to respect taxiway network constraints (taxiway width, one ways...).
+- New commands to interact with FtG4D.
 - FtG4D specific log file created to help improve the plugin in case of misbehavior.